Can You Qualify for Both SSI and SSDI Monthly Benefits?

 • You must see your doctor regularly and follow his or her prescribed treatments for your health issues.
 This includes things such as routine check-ups, taking medications as directed, attending physical therapy sessions, etc. as applicable.

-Since the SSA defines “disability” the same way for both SSI and SSDI programs, they use the same medical eligibility rules.
+Since the SSA defines “disability” the same way for both programs, they use the same medical eligibility rules.

 Step 2: You Must Fall Under Current SSDI and SSI Monthly Income Limits.

-If you’re a blind person who applies for SSDI who earns more than $2,460 per month, you won’t qualify.
-Applicants who aren’t blind must earn less than $1,470 total per month to qualify for benefits.
-This number can vary from state to state, and knowing which income limits apply to you may be complicated.
 If you’re working and have a spouse or relative adding to your income, you won’t qualify for both SSI and SSDI.
-But if your monthly income and financial assets added together are less than $1,470, then you may qualify for SSI and SSDI.
+But if your monthly income and financial assets added together are low enough, then you may qualify for money from both programs.

 Step 3: You Must Have Enough Recent Work Credits to Qualify for SSDI.

 The second factor in getting both SSI and SSDI is your work history before your health problems began.
 You must have worked five of the last 10 years and paid Social Security payroll taxes to qualify for SSDI.
-(Social Security work credits can be confusing – here’s a quick look at how they’re earned and why you need them.)
+(You can earn a maximum of four Social Security work credits every year, or one for every $1,810 you’re paid.)
 This second step gets many benefit claims denied.
 Why?
-Because the SSA rejects SSDI benefits for anyone who hasn’t worked for 60 months.
+Because the SSA rejects SSDI benefits for anyone who hasn’t worked for the past 60 months.

-But let’s say you already have SSDI and want to get SSI payments as well.
-First, know that SSA counts your SSDI payments towards your SSI income limits.
-This makes many people who apply for both benefits not qualify, since their SSDI payment is more than $1,470.
+But let’s say you already have SSDI and want to get Supplemental Security Income payments as well.
+First, know that SSA counts your Social Security Disability Insurance payments towards your SSI income limits.
+This makes many people who apply for both benefits not qualify, since their SSDI payment is usually too high.

 Finally, depending on which state you live in, the SSA deducts your Medicaid or Medicare premium from your concurrent benefits.
 So, your monthly payment will be the money you keep after they take out medical insurance costs.

-Isn’t There Some Way to Increase My Combined Monthly SSI and SSDI Benefits?
+Isn’t There Some Way to Increase My Combined Monthly Benefits From Both Programs?

 The short answer is: yes.
-When you qualify for concurrent benefits, your monthly SSI and SSDI payments often won’t be more than $914 total.
-The SSA uses a complex system of calculations to determine how much you’ll receive in monthly SSI and SSDI benefits.
+When you qualify for concurrent benefits, your monthly check often won’t be more than $967 total.
+The SSA uses a complex system of calculations to determine how much you’ll receive in monthly benefits.
 Some factors that can raise or lower your concurrent benefits amount include:

 • State supplements to federal SSI payments.
 The only U.S. states and territories that don’t supplement federal SSI benefits are Arizona, Mississippi, North Dakota, West Virginia, and the Northern Mariana Islands.

 • Eligible spouses can increase your combined SSI and SSDI payments.
-In 2023, the maximum monthly SSI benefit for couples who qualify is $1,371.
+Right now, the maximum monthly SSI benefit for couples who qualify is $1,450.

 • Other income and financial resources that don’t count towards your SSI claim’s monthly limits.
 If you own one car and uses it for daily travel, it doesn’t go towards your $2,000 maximum in total resources.
 (Couples can have $3,000 in total assets or resources – anything you can sell or exchange for cash automatically counts.)
 Other assets that don’t impact payments may include your home, burial plots, and life insurance policies valued below $1,500.
 For a full list of income and asset limit exceptions, visit the SSA’s website.